Coronary Angioplasty Abroad: What Medical Tourists Need to Know

 Why is Stenting Necessary?

 Stenting is often performed in conjunction with angioplasty to provide more lasting relief from arterial blockages.
-The stent acts as a scaffold to support the artery and keep it open, thereby ensuring unhindered blood flow to the heart muscle.
+The stent acts as a scaffold to support the artery and keep its lumen open, thereby ensuring unhindered blood flow to the heart muscle.

 Types of Stents